developer-onizuka/MachineLearningOnAWS/README.md

 # 1. Pipeline of Data Science and Workflow
 >![WorkFlow.png](https://github.com/developer-onizuka/Diagrams/blob/main/MachineLearningOnAWS/WorkFlow.drawio.png)

 # 1-1.
-My Python codes for AWS Instance and some small environments
+My Python codes for each AWS Instance and which container image should be used

 |  | Large instance | Small instance * | Container **|
 | --- | --- | --- | --- |